Automorphism groups of random substitution subshifts

 \section{Automorphism groups for constant length random substitutions}

 Recognisability is used heavily in Section \ref{SEC:recog} in order to ensure that the automorphisms being constructed are well-defined.
 In general, we do not have recognisability and so shuffles and generalised shuffles are no longer well-defined.
 This includes important examples for which one is interested in studying the associated automorphism groups, such as the random Fibonacci \cite{GL:random,N:fibonacci-entropy} and random period doubling substitutions \cite{BSS:rand-diffraction}.
-The random period doubling substitution is especially of interest as the associated RS-subshift contains periodic points, unlike for RS-subshifts associated with recognisable substitutions.
+The random period doubling substitution is especially of interest as the associated RS-subshift contains periodic points\footnote{This was first observed by Rust and Spindeler \cite{RS:random} and investigated in more detail by Rust \cite{R:random-periodic}.}, unlike for RS-subshifts associated with recognisable substitutions.
 Rust and Spindeler showed that primitive random substitutions that contain a periodic point actually contain a dense set of periodic points \cite{RS:random}, so by Proposition \ref{PROP:periodic}, the automorphism group of the random period doubling subshift is residually finite.
 The existence of periodic points in the RS-subshift therefore forces the automorphism group to be `smaller' in this sense (compare Theorem \ref{THM:alternating-shuffle-simple}).
 In general, we have the following. \begin{coro} Let $\rsub$ be a primitive random substitution.
 If $X_\rsub$ contains a single periodic element, then $\Aut(X_\rsub)$ is residually finite. \end{coro} For a discussion of the existence/non-existence and enumeration of periodic points for compatible random substitutions, the reader is directed to the work of Rust \cite{R:random-periodic}.

 In order to study properties such as subgroups for automorphism groups of RS-subshifts without recognisability, it is helpful to introduce other restrictions on our random substitutions.
 Our aim is to introduce conditions that are satisfied by the random period doubling substitution, so that consequent results apply to this example.